UPDATE: Read all Oscars 2019 winners here.

 Here are our complete predictions for every categroy at the 2019 Oscars.
-The 91st Academy Award nominations have Roma leading the pack, but who will win on the big day itself?
+The 91st Academy Award nominations have The Favourite leading the pack, but who will win on the big day itself?

 This year’s nominations proved to be the epitome of a mixed bag.
 Once again, the Best Picture category settled on eight nominees despite there being room for ten.
 There were some surprise omissions – no Bradley Cooper for Best Director, no Timothee Chalamet for Best Supporting Actor, no If Beale Street Could Talk for Best Picture – but also a few delightful surprises, like the two female stars of Roma, Yalitza Aparicio and Marina de Tavira, landing acting nominations.
 This was also the year the superhero film finally broke through to awards glory in a major way, with Black Panther landing seven nominations, including Best Picture.
 The Favourite and Roma are tied with ten nominations each, with A Star is Born and Vice landing eight each.